nomp-org/libnomp/README.md

 ## Developer documentation

-Please run `clang-format` before comitting any changes you make on the source files. `clang-format` will be installed if you install the dev dependencies with conda.
+Please run `clang-format` before comitting any changes you make on the source files. `clang-format` will be available if you install the dev dependencies with conda.
 Below are some examples on how to use `clang-format`:
 ```
 clang-format -i src/*.[ch]